Charanjarwal/lab-prograd-premier-league/README.md

 ### Progression 4: Get in the box!

 We've already decided the team formation.
 Now we need to filter players based on their position.
 This would help Alex decide who goes where.
-Create a function `filterByPosition()` which takes `position` as an argument and _returns an array of player objects_ that play in that position.
+Create a function `` which takes `position` as an argument and _returns an array of player objects_ that pfilterByPosition()lay in that position.

 ### Progression 5: Ooh...shinyyy!